andrewjhunt/speaker-loudness-calibration/README.md

 We need a pink noise recording with an RMS energy of -20dB.

-Here's a [30sec pink noise wavefile](audio/pinknoise-20dB.wav) I baked earlier.
+Here's a [30sec pink noise wavefile](audio/pinknoise-20dB.wav) I baked earlier which is also available on [Soundcloud](https://soundcloud.com/keybard/pink-noise-at-20db).

 Or you can bake your own...
 * [Using Audacity](create-pink-noise-audacity.md) (free, open source, cross-platform audio software)